|

 mouths so that their intended victims and targets get a sense of deep congruency

+and believability.
 Do something to prove this to yourself.
 Record yourself reading something out

 loud or just speaking out and stick a needle in your thumb whilst keeping the

+words going, or stroke yourself a little and spot the difference.
 If you truly hate your own voice, this will reflect in your voice when you

 speak because of minute contortions and restrictions in ten thousand different